Skip to content

 • NVIDIA GPU (RTX 3000+ series recommended, tested on RTX 6000 Ada Generation)

-• ~2 GB free disk space (dataset)
+• ~2 GB free disk space (for the dataset)

 • Software: